adrienpessu/micronaut-auth0-sample/README.md

 ### Write your application

-If you use Java or Kotlin and IntelliJ IDEA, make sure to enable annotation processing.
+If you use IntelliJ IDEA, make sure to enable annotation processing.
 ![Annotation Processors](docs/annotationprocessorsintellij.png)

 #### Configure Micronaut security